Spnetic-5/ospp_face_rec_draft/quick_deploy/README.md

-# Face Recognition Bootcamp Project using Milvus.
+# Face Recognition Bootcamp Project using Milvus Vector Database.

 This demo uses [Milvus Vector Database](https://milvus.io/) for storing face embeddings & performing face similaity search based on those stored embeddings.
 Milvus is a vector similarity search engine, a tool that lets you quickly find the closest matching vector in a pool of billions of vectors.